project-chip/connectedhomeip/provision/README.md

 <sup>5</sup> If not provided, the `unique_id` is randomly generated
 <sup>6</sup> Salt and verifier must be provided as base64 string

->WARNING:
+WARNING:
     With the release of version 2.0, many shortcuts have been modified.
-Single characters are now reserved for tool options.
+Single-characters are now reserved for tool options.
     Most long versions have been preserved, with the exception of `--config` and `--att_certs`.

 ### Custom Parameters